gulopine/steel/docs/getting-started.rst

 The version string is similar, but it can be one of a couple different values, depending on the file used.
-Because the length of the string is known, though, it can be specified as a :class:`~biwako.bin.fields.strings.FixedLengthString`.
-This field will read in the specified number of bytes and convert them to a native string using the encoding provided.
+Because the length of the string is known, though, it can be specified right in the field definition.
+This way, the field will read in the specified number of bytes and convert them to a native string using the encoding provided.

 ::

   class GIF(bin.Structure):
       tag = bin.FixedString('GIF')
-      version = bin.FixedLengthString(size=3, encoding='ascii')
+      version = bin.String(size=3, encoding='ascii')

 The width and height are eaiser to describe, because they're simply numbers, and they're represented as :class:`~biwako.bin.fields.numbers.Integer` fields.